ethanlee20/peek/readme.md

 ## Example Usage

-Let's try running `peek` on the file `DigiDB_digimonlist.csv`, which contains a dataframe of digimon and their attributes.
+Let's try running `peek` on the file `DigiDB_digimonlist.csv` (found [here](https://www.kaggle.com/datasets/rtatman/digidb)), which contains a dataframe of digimon and their attributes.

 1. To open the file in peek run `python path/to/peek.py path/to/DigiDB_digimonlist.csv`.
 2. To view the first few rows run `head`.